Gavin Free: Rooster Teeth and Achievement Hunter: 2012–2024

 Free began starring in the Rooster Teeth animated superhero comedy web series X-Ray and Vav in November 2014.
 He voiced Vav alongside former Achievement Hunter employee Ray Narvaez, Jr., who voices X-Ray.
 The season was renewed for a second season, which premiered in July 2015.
-That same year, he appeared in Rooster Teeth's murder mystery comedy series Ten Little Roosters as a fictionalized version of himself and was a contestant on the improvised comedy series @midnight on Comedy Central.
+That same year, he appeared in Rooster Teeth's murder mystery comedy series Ten Little Roosters as a fictionalised version of himself and was a contestant on the improvised comedy series @midnight on Comedy Central.

 In 2015, Free and Rooster Teeth co-founder Burnie Burns hosted multiple episodes of the hypothetical scenario series Million Dollars, But..., in which each person comes up with a typically difficult scenario; for example, having to date Adolf Hitler for a year — which the cast comically re-enact — for which they will be given a million dollars.
 The pilot episode premiered on 21 May 2015, with the series continuing on 9 July 2015.
 He was a reactor on the web series YouTubers React in August 2015.
 Free became the creative director of Rooster Teeth in October 2015, replacing Burnie Burns who was then promoted to chief creative officer.
 However, he stepped down in early 2016, wanting to "dedicate his time in 2016 to The Slow Mo Guys."

 In 2016, Free starred as Woody in Rooster Teeth's science fiction action comedy film Lazer Team.
 The film was released theatrically on 27 January 2016.
 It received mixed to positive reviews from critics at film festival showings and upon its release.
 He joined the voice cast of the anime web series RWBY as Scarlet David for its third volume.